 Thank the Divines it wasn’t raining.
 The Middas noon was bright and cool with a few cute little clouds way up high in the sky.
 Thanks to Jeval’s town crying, Daria’s advice, and her talking to the right people, they had a crowd.
 The Fashion Club stood under the big mushroom in the middle of the courtyard, ready to give everyone the real lowdown on style.

 Most of the people were popular outlander girls like her, but Satheri had brought in some Dunmer girls too.
-And some unpopular people.
+Some unpopular people showed up, like always.
 Daria and Jane watched from a distance, probably making some weird brainy comments.
 Whatever.

 Synda also watched with a few of her creepy friends over by Lli’s office.
 Ugh, Quinn had tried to be nice to her.
 She still didn’t get exactly what had happened between them, but they were definitely enemies now.